- Approx Cost:

 - $35.00 plus cost of personal materials like printing photos (note this is dependent on student needs).
 Students would benefit from having their own digital SLR camera.
 A laptop that is capable of running current Adobe Creative Cloud software would also be beneficial.
 This is available economically via a school licence for students enrolled in this course.

 - Technology Requirements:

 - A laptop is of benefit for this course

-Minimum of 20 credits from PAR201 or a minimum of 20 credits from PGD201 (or at the discretion of the HOD).
+Minimum of 20 credits from PAR201 or a minimum of 20 credits from PGD201 (or Other students can discuss their suitability with the HOD.).
 It is important to note that for those wishing to apply for entry to one of the many tertiary schools of Art and Design, candidates will be required to enrol in two of the following Art subjects:

 - DES301 Design.

 - PHO301 Photography.

 - SCU301 Sculpture.